ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/timeseries/querying/aggregation-and-projections.markdown

 {INFO/}

-* In this sample, we group entries of users' HeartRate time series and project the lowest and highest values of each group.
+* In this sample, we group entries of users' HeartRates time series and project the lowest and highest values of each group.
-  Each HeartRate entry holds a single value.
+  Each HeartRates entry holds a single value.
     {CODE-BLOCK: JSON}
-from Users as u where Age < 30
+from Employees as e
 select timeseries(
-        from HeartRate between
+    from HeartRates between
         '2020-05-17T00:00:00.0000000Z'
         and '2020-05-23T00:00:00.0000000Z'
     where Tag == 'watches/fitbit'
     group by '1 days'
     select min(), max()
 )
     {CODE-BLOCK/}
    * **group by '1 days'**
-     We group each user's HeartRate time series entries in consecutive 1-day groups.
+     We group each user's HeartRates time series entries in consecutive 1-day groups.
    * **select min(), max()**
      We select the lowest and highest values of each group and project them to the client.